denliehoo/multi-swap/README.md

 - work on 1 BOT = 23.012 TOP info
 - Metamask connect
   - use redux and store the wallet address in global store
-  - maybe use redux persist storage to ensure wallet address is not deleed
+  - maybe use redux persist storage to ensure wallet address is not deleted
   - refactor custom token addresses into redux persist (maybe)
 - Get User Balances in select a token modal and display in swap component; use an API for this [https://deep-index.moralis.io/api-docs/#/account/getTokenBalances][https://docs.moralis.io/reference/getwallettokenbalances]
   - get balance should be in the SelectAssetModal component which passes the balance around the other components
   - Update the swap button to ensure that balances in also sent
+- Add getAmountOut function in smart contract to display how many ERC20/ETH can be receive from the swap
 - connect smart contract to frontend (start with ropsten)
   - ensure swap ETH (single asset) for multiple assets (e.g. USDC and USDT) is functional
+  - change the function in PreviewSwapModal.js; need to display getAmountOut and connect the swap function properly
+- Add events to smart contract (so that can detect when swap is pending and finished)
+  - Add pending spinner after swap and popup notification when swap is completed to frontend
 - touch up on front end (css)
 - refactor CSS code properly
 - refactor any other code properly